ericjiangxiao/RGB_Template/RGB-Template-Python/readme.md

 For general VEX API reference, check out [Python commands in VEXcode V5](https://api.vex.com/v5/home/python/index.html).

 ## How to Tune PID Parameters
+Read the introduction and tutorial for PID controllers by [George Gillard](https://smithcsrobot.weebly.com/uploads/6/0/9/5/60954939/pid_control_document.pdf).
 - Set kp, kd and ki all to zero
 - Increase the kp until the drive overshoots its target a bit
 - Increase the kd until the overshoot is corrected